torresmi/kotlin-remotedata/README.md

  3. We might have to duplicate this error prone state for other operations.
  4. This state allows for **16 different combinations**, and many of those wouldn't make sense.
 For example, if the state says it's loading but it also has an error or data.

+ If you have a list of items to load, one could use an empty list instead of `null`.
+However, there is still the issue of easily mixing up if the data is _truly_ empty or if it is just empty from loading or errors.
  ## Download
 Gradle:
 ```groovy